 Welcome to your ultimate kosher information guide, from the Atlanta Kashrus Commission.

-If you’re looking for a regional kosher certification with national reach, we offer you the perfect blend of easy oversight, competitive rates and wide approval.
+If you’re looking for a regional kosher certification with international reach, we offer you the perfect blend of easy oversight, competitive rates and wide approval.

 Now, the guide:

 Kosher is a biblical term that means “fit” or “proper.”
 Its most common usage is to denote the types of foods permitted to eat according to Jewish Law.
 Over time, it has been incorporated into daily vernacular to mean that something is genuine, legitimate, or official.

 One of the myths about kosher certification is that the process consists of a rabbi blessing the food.
 That’s not what happens.